Oat milk: Processing

 The production of oat milk is similar to that of most other plant milks.
 Unprocessed cereal grains, like oats, are indigestible due to their hard, outer hull; processing is also necessary to change the dry grains into a liquid.

 The procedure starts by measuring and milling the oat grains to break apart their outer hull.
 Then the grains are stirred in warm water and ground into a slurry.
 The slurry is treated with enzymes and heat to create a thick liquid oat base.

 Soaking and subsequently extracting nutrients from the oats have the most direct implications on the final milk product.
 Increasing the yield in this step may be assisted by chemical catalysts, enzymes, or an increase in temperature, all in order to remove nutrient molecules from the solid byproduct and incorporate them into the liquid.
 Chemical catalysts increase the pH of the mixture, enzymatic catalysts induce partial hydrolysis of proteins and polysaccharides, and higher temperatures increase reaction rates.
 Separating the liquid from the solid byproduct is a simple step achieved through decanting, filtration, and spinning in a centrifuge.

 Once the liquid product is separated, adding other ingredients, such as fortifying vitamins and minerals, or sweeteners, flavorings, salts, oils, and similar ingredients, forms the final product.
-Since unfortified oat milk is lower in calcium, iron, and vitamin A than milk, these nutrients must be added in order for the end product to be a nutritional substitute of milk.
+Since unfortified oat milk is lower in calcium, iron, and vitamin A than cow's milk, these nutrients must be added in order for the end product to be a nutritional substitute of cow's milk.
 Homogenization and heat-treatments such as pasteurization or ultra-high temperature (UHT) treatments are used to extend the product's shelf life.